OCA/stock-logistics-workflow/stock_move_product_expired_alert/README.rst

 - Select the field that will trigger an expiration alert (activity creation) for movements that have expired product lots for that operation type.
-- Go to Settings > Users & Companies > Groups
+- Go to Settings > Technical > Activity Teams
-- Select the 'Product Expiration Move Alert' group and add the users you want to be warned about expired products moves.
+- Create a team or use an existing one.
+- Go to Inventory > Configuration > Traceability
+- Choose the team in 'Check Expired Product Alert Team' section.

 Bug Tracker
 ===========